sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Mandatory procedures for EA assessment

-The [Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) (Appendix A of the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601)) are used by departmental architecture review boards and the GC enterprise architecture review board (EARB) as an assessment framework to review digital initiatives, in order to ensure the GC acts as a single enterprise and is well-aligned to its digital direction.
+The [Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) (Appendix A of the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601)) are used by departmental architecture review boards and the GC enterprise architecture review board (EARB) as an assessment framework to review digital initiatives, in order to ensure the GC acts as a single enterprise and is well aligned to its digital direction.
 The procedures stipulate the following:

 > - Data should only be purchased once and should align with international standards